-This Operating Policies and Procedures Memorandum (OPPM) supersedes and replaces OPPM 99-2.
+This Operating Policies and Procedures Memorandum (OPPM) supersedes and replaces OPPM 11-01.
 Under an interim regulation issued on September 30, 1998, 63 Fed.
 Reg.
-52134-02, the Department of Justice eliminated the conditional grant process to implement the annual cap on grants of applications for suspension of deportation under former section 244(a) of the Immigration and Nationality Act (INA) (herein referred to as "suspension") and cancellation of removal for nonpermanent residents pursuant to section 240A(b) of the INA (herein referred to as "cancellation" or "cancellation of removal").1 See section 240A(e) of the INA.
+52134-02, the Department of Justice eliminated the conditional grant process to implement the annual cap on grants of applications for suspension of deportation under former section 244(a) of the Immigration and Nationality Act (INA) (herein referred to as "suspension") and cancellation of removal for nonpermanent residents pursuant to section 240A(b) of the INA (herein referred to as "cancellation" or "cancellation of removal").
+See section 240A(e) of the INA.
 The regulation created a process in which the Immigration Courts and the Board of Immigration Appeals (BIA) can decide suspension of deportation or cancellation of removal cases as long as numbers are available.
-Once numbers are no longer available in a fiscal year, Immigration Judges must, with some exceptions, reserve the decision in all suspension of deportation or cancellation of removal cases which are subject to the cap.
-See 8 C.F.R. § 1240.21(c).